 - PDP: Influencing with Emotional Intelligence / Coaching

 The CAS in Entrepreneurial Management provides innovators-to-be with the tools to identify and take full advantage of opportunities inside an existing organization or in a start-up.

-Emerging markets are central to most multinational companies’ strategies nowadays.
-Doing business in emerging markets often requires firms to rethink in part or totally strategies and operational models.
+Emerging markets are central to most companies’ strategies nowadays.
+Doing business in emerging markets often requires organizations to rethink in part or totally strategies and operational models.
 In fact, simply transferring a business model, a product or a service developed for mature markets is often a recipe for disaster.
-Successfully penetrating emerging markets requires a thorough understanding of factors driving these markets (demography, urbanization, institutions, etc.) as well as an approach adapted to the specificities of these markets.
+Successfully penetrating and operating in emerging markets requires a thorough understanding of factors driving these markets (demography, urbanization, institutions, etc.) as well as an approach adapted to the specificities of these markets.

 The course will cover themes specific to doing business in emerging markets, including middle and bottom-of-the pyramid market segments, non-market strategies, intellectual property, frugal and reverse innovation as well as business model innovation.

 This module focusing on identifying, analyzing and exploiting opportunities addresses the following challenges:

 - Only 12% of projects are completed on time and within the budget.

 - About 30% of the projects are interrupted before completion.